OpenDevEd/scopus-cli/README.md

 Search for matches only in the title and abstract

 ```
-scopus-cli search --titleabs  climate AND africa AND education
+scopus-cli search --title-abs  climate AND africa AND education
 ```

 Search Scopus using scopus query language: